faizmhd/pingpong-game/README.md

 # Ping Pong Game

-This repo contains the ping pong game which was maded for a school project.
+This is a ping pong game which was developed for a school project.

 ## How to play ?

-N° of players : 2
+You can play against either __the IA__ or an other player by creating an __online game__.

+Steps to create an online game :

-1. The first player can create a room and wait for another player.
+1. Player 1 : Create a room and wait for the second player.
-2. The second one can join a room by giving the room id.
+2. Player 2 : Join a room by giving the __room id__.
-3. Start the game by entering the spacebar or by clicking on the start button
+3. Start the game by __entering the spacebar__ or by clicking on the __start button__.
-4. The winner is the first to have 6 points.
+4. The winner is the first to have __6 points__.

 ## Commands to run the application

-**First, clone this repo.**

 In the project directory, you can :